Hostage (1983 film)

-Hostage (also known as Savage Attraction) is a 1983 Australian crime film based on a true story.
+Hostage (also known as Savage Attraction) (Hölle der Gewalt) is a 1983 Australian-West German crime film based on a true story.

 Christine Maresch reverted to her maiden name Christine O'Neill and died of hypothermia in April 2023.

 Plot synopsis

 Based on actual events, Christine Lewis is a teenager living in Wollongong in the 1970s and ends up marrying a sadistic German bank robber named Walter Maresch.